ttsiodras/Score4/Rust/README.md

 Never mind, I've only played with Rust in the last 24h
 ------------------------------------------------------
 Then again, in all fairness, I am a complete newbie in Rust - literally one day old.
-I am hoping the experts in /r/rust will show me the error of my ways and help me make this much closer to [the ML version](https://github.com/ttsiodras/Score4/blob/master/OCaml/score4_functional.ml#L38).
+I am hoping the experts in /r/rust will show me the error of my ways and help me shape this into something a lot cleaner - and ideally, a lot closer (verbosity-wise) to [the ML version](https://github.com/ttsiodras/Score4/blob/master/OCaml/score4_functional.ml#L38).

 Patches most welcome!
 Best way to learn.